adamzerner/rfui/README.md

 To create a new version of this library:

+- Add version-specific CSS file in `static` directory
+- Update `utilities/get-css-path.ts`
+- Update docs (cmd+f for eg. v0.1.4 and change it to the most recent version)
 - Use https://github.com/adamzerner/rfui/releases/new
 - Update CHANGELOG.md
 - Follow [semantic versioning](https://semver.org/)
-- Add version-specific CSS file in `static` directory
-- Update docs (cmd+f for eg. v0.1.0 and change it to the most recent version)

 ## Generating the Tailwind CSS file